briannammatey/briannammatey/README.md

 ### Who am I? 🤔

-  My name is Brianna Matey, and I am a rising sophomore at ***Boston University*** 🐶, graduating May 2027. 🥳
+  My name is Brianna Matey, and I am a rising junior at ***Boston University*** 🐶, graduating May 2027. 🥳

 ### What do I do on GitHub🏃🏾‍♀️
   I love to create fun coding projects that helps me express my creative interests and growing passions 🪄